Marchinner/marchinner.github.io/_posts/2024-02-05-first_steps.md

 Placing (and knowing what is) an actor came in next.
 Meshes and geometric basic objects, components, playing with _directional light_ placing two suns and tweaking the colors, making then work together and taking a beautiful screenshot of the result was a very good first experience, UE can make amazing graphics and effects. :heart_eyes:

 {% include figure.liquid path="assets/img/blog/two-suns.png" class="img-fluid rounded z-depth-1" zoomable=true %}

 <div class="caption">
     Two beautiful suns in the desert planet in Unreal Engine 5.
 </div>

 ### Scripting and Coding

-My first blueprint was an simple 'function' to print an string to the screen, saying _Hello, World!_.
+My first blueprint was an simple 'function' to print an sustring to the screen, saying _Hello, World!_.
 Simple but give to me some basic understangind and with this, I've started to tweak and discover others functionalities of blueprints.

 During the course (until now), I learned how to create blueprint classes for Pawns (a bird) and a character (player), and how to make them move and look.